alejandroacd/sofakmaStore/README.md

 # ✨ sofakmaStore ✨

-SofakmaStore es un modelo de e-commerce que contiene las funcionalidades básicas que un comercio digital debería tener.
+SofakmaStore is an e-commerce model that contains the basic functionalities that a digital store should have.

 # technologies 📃